1982 invasion of the Falkland Islands: Attack on Moody Brook barracks

-On the night of 1–2 April 1982, Santísima Trinidad halted 500 m off Mullet Creek and lowered 21 Gemini assault craft into the water.
+On the night of 1–2 April 1982, Santísima Trinidad halted 500 m off the mouth of Mullet Creek, on the northern bank of Port Harriet, and lowered 21 Gemini assault craft into the water.
 They contained 84 special forces troopers of Lieutenant-Commander Guillermo Sánchez-Sabarots's 1st Amphibious Commandos Group and a small party under Lieutenant-Commander Pedro Giachino, who was second-in-command of the 1st Marine Infantry Battalion and had volunteered for the mission to capture Government House.
 Argentine Rear Admiral Jorge Allara, through a message radioed from Santisima Trinidad, had requested from Rex Hunt a peaceful surrender, but the request was rejected.

 Giachino's party had the shortest distance to go: two and a half miles due north.
 Moody Brook Barracks, the destination of the main party, was 6 mi away over rough terrain.
 Sánchez-Sabarots, in the book The Argentine Fight for the Falklands, described the main party's progress in the dark:

-"It was a nice night, with a moon, but the cloud covered the moon for most of the time.
+It was a nice night, with a moon, but the cloud covered the moon for most of the time.
 It was very hard going with our heavy loads; it was hot work.
 We eventually became split up into three groups.
 We only had one night sight; the lead man, Lieutenant Arias had it.
 One of the groups became separated when a vehicle came along the track we had to cross.
 We thought it was a military patrol.
 Another group lost contact, and the third separation was caused by someone going too fast.
 This caused my second in command, Lieutenant Bardi, to fall.
 He suffered a hairline fracture of the ankle and had to be left behind with a man to help him.
-We were at Moody Brook by 5.30 a.m., just on the limits of the time planned, but with no time for the one hour's reconnaissance for which we had hoped."
+We were at Moody Brook by 5.30 a.m., just on the limits of the time planned, but with no time for the one hour's reconnaissance for which we had hoped.

 The main party of Argentine Marines assumed that the Moody Brook Barracks contained sleeping Royal Marines.
 The barracks were quiet, although a light was on in the office of the Royal Marine commander.
 No sentries were observed, and it was a quiet night.
 Sánchez-Sabarots could hear nothing suggesting any action at Government House nor from the distant landing beaches.
 Nevertheless, he ordered the assault to begin.
 Sánchez-Sabarots's account continued: